-A Total Guide To Visiting Kiev, Ukraine
+A Total Guide To Visiting Kyiv, Ukraine

 Living The Life (Or Just A Perfect Weekend) In Lviv, Ukraine

 While this part of the world is generally a great option for budget travelers from the United States, it has started to get a lot more touristy over the past decade.
 So, we're here to spill the rice and beans on just a couple of our favorite countries!
-Even with a bigger influx of tourists, you can still find countries that are the cheapest places to visit in they part of the world.
+Even with a bigger influx of tourists, you can still find countries that are the cheapest places to visit in this part of the world.

 And, wouldn't you know it, ILP gets to send volunteers to both of these locations every semester!

 Maybe Nicaragua isn't on your travel list, but it should be!
 This country is full of shadowed volcanoes, pristine beaches, and dense jungles, with a handful of islands as well.
 Here you can experience river rafting, zip-lining, hiking, and a whole slew of other adventures, all for a great price!
 Even bucketlist things like getting a chocolate massage or boarding down the side of a volcano, are cheaper here than you'll find anywhere else.
 Our ILP volunteers who get to spend a semester in Nicaragua are obviously lucky!

 Did you know that Mexico is the most-visited country by travelers from the USA?
 Watch for flights from home to Mexico and you'll be blown away by some of the great prices you can find.
 This is the ideal place to head during the winter's colder months since Mexico's sunshine never seems to fade.